xosadmin/axaf/README.md

 - Supported OS: Debian 11+ / Ubuntu 20.04+

 ### Installation
-*Prerequisite: Python3, python3-pip and bgpq4 is installed.
+*Prerequisite: Python3, python3-pip, iptables(nftables), ipset and bgpq4 is installed.
 To install dependencies, following command can be used:*
 ``
-    apt-get install python3 python3-pip bgpq4
+    apt-get install python3 python3-pip bgpq4 iptables ipset
 ``
 1. Clone this repo
 2. Use ``pip install -r requirements.txt`` to install dependencies